retsoced/chrome-twitter/README.md

 # Sample Amazon Twitter Feed Extension

-Simple Twitter feed widget made as a chrome extension to insert recent feeds into Amazon.com Sidebar.
+Simple Twitter feed widget made as a chrome extension to insert recent tweets into the Amazon.com Sidebar.

 ### Notes